 For what it's worth, says Brown, the state of California includes BPA on its Proposition 65 list of toxic chemicals known to cause cancer, birth defects, or other reproductive harm.
 And despite the FDA's claim to the contrary, Brown still feels BPA is unsafe and says "it's not something I agree with."
 But it's ultimately up to us to make our own assessments.

-If you're still going with cans, Brown recommends drinking a maximum of one-to-two LesCroix a day.
+If you're still going with cans, Brown recommends drinking a maximum of one to two LaCroix a day.
 And if that amount doesn't adequately wet your whistle, opt for LaCroix's glass-bottles instead.
 (Yes, they do exist).

-If you're looking for all-natural (ostensibly healthier) sparkling-water options, Brown suggests giving these four alternatives a try and adding flavor boosts via slices of fresh fruits.
+If you're looking for all-natural (ostensibly healthier) sparkling-water options, Brown suggests giving these four alternatives a try and adding a flavor boost with slices of fresh fruits.